-Hitachi ID Password Manager can invite users to change their passwords, either using a native password change dialog or via the Password Manager web portal.
+Hitachi ID Password Manager can remind users to change their passwords, either using a native password change dialog or via the Password Manager web portal.
 Warnings are normally sent to users before their password actually expires on AD, LDAP or other systems.
 These invitations can be sent via e-mail or launched in a web browser when users sign into their PCs.
-Users can even be forced to change passwords by launching a kiosk-mode web browser at login time.
+Users can even be forced to change passwords by launching a kiosk-mode web browser when the user signs into their PC.

 To enforce password expiration and to get users to trigger web-based password synchronization, Password Manager is configured to detect upcoming password expiration on individual systems (e.g., Windows, AD, LDAP, etc.) or based on the last time a user changed his passwords using Password Manager and to remind users to change their passwords using the Password Manager web UI.

 Password expiration is normally configured so that users change their passwords with Password Manager web portal on a shorter expiry interval than the native password expiry on any system.
 This way, Password Manager prompts users to change passwords before any other system does and users are never prompted to change expired passwords by other systems or applications.

 Early notification of upcoming password expiration is a viable alternative to transparent password synchronization, especially in cases where it is impossible to trigger synchronization from the primary login system that users most often use.